oconnormi/docker-ddf-base/README.md

 Base level docker image containing all dependencies for DDF as well as a common set of steps for running a DDF based distribution

+## Notice on Versions

+This repo has been re-organized to have a single version of the entrypoint scripts going forward. the previous state of the repository can be found on the `legacy` branch.

 ## Usage Requirements

 This image is meant to be the basis for any ddf based image.